Dzirik/RAINBOW/README.md

 The base for this project is my personal data science/machine learning repository that is publicly available on my [GitHub](https://github.com/Dzirik/ds_ml_template) account.

-This project serves as an example of my style of work.
-It is partial (re) implementation of reinforcement learning RAINBOW algorithm.

 The code is developed and tested using AI Gym environments.
 The main code is in the Jupyter notebooks stored as plane *py files in *notebooks/final/*.